defiprime/defiprime1/collections/_posts/2020-05-20-Investing-defi.md

 - [I lost everything.](https://www.reddit.com/r/CryptoCurrency/comments/bv1kj7/i_lost_everything/)
 - [Lost My Life Savings In Bitconnect](https://www.reddit.com/r/Bitconnect/comments/7qxkgr/lost_my_life_savings_in_bitconnect/)

 ### Discover DeFi

 Ready to set off on your journey into DeFi investing?
 Great!

 Our list of [DeFi Projects](https://defiprime.com/#defi_projects) will introduce all of the projects you need to know about.

-Also, check out our live feed of [lending and borrowing rates](https://defiprime.com/defi-rates) to find the best opportunities for lending and borrowing your assets.

 Good luck and thanks for reading!